-Today is the feast day of one of the most popularly known yet mysterious saints to have lived: St. George.
+April 23rd is the feast day of one of the Church’s most popularly-known-yet-mysterious saints: St. George.

 St. George was a soldier in the Roman army before being martyred in the fourth century.
-Unfortunately that is all that we can know for certain.
+Unfortunately, little else is known about his life with certainty.
 Throughout history many songs, stories, poems, and hymns have been written about Saint George, and this has led to some of the confusion between what is fact and what is fiction concerning his life.
 The most famous of the legends of St. George is the Golden Legend.

-The Golden Legend is a story that would inspire anyone.
-The gist of the legend holds that villages in Libya were being harassed by a dragon during the lifetime of Saint George.
-This dragon ate villagers, destroyed armies, ate sheep, and eventually came to target a princess in one of the villages.
-St. George became aware of this, made the Sign of the Cross, and battled the dragon and defeated it with one blow.
-Following this spectacular miracle he gave a powerful sermon, which converted thousands to Christianity, received a large sum of money from the king for his victory, and gave it all to the poor.
+The story about St. George in the Golden Legend would inspire anyone.
+The gist of the legend holds that the villages in Libya were being harassed by a menacing dragon during the lifetime of Saint George.
+This dragon ate villagers and their livestock, destroyed armies, and eventually came to target a princess in one of the villages.
+St. George became aware of this, and, making the Sign of the Cross, did battle with the dragon, defeating it with a single blow.
+Following this spectacular miracle he gave a powerful sermon, which converted thousands to Christianity.
+He also received a large sum of money from the king for his victory, and gave it all away to the poor.

 An incredible story, right?
-Unfortunately, its historical accuracy is lacking.
-However, the story is not without worth and value.
+Unfortunately, its historical accuracy is questionable.
+However, the story is not without meaning and value.

-Many today understand this old legend in a metaphorical sense (sometimes we have a deeper understanding of scripture in this way).
+Many today understand this old legend in a metaphorical sense (sometimes we have a deeper understanding of Scripture in this way).
 Many see the dragon as a representation of wickedness, Satan, and evil.
-And they also understand the princess as eternal truth and beauty.
-With this understanding of the story we see that this story is actually far more important than it was before.
+They also understand the princess as eternal truth, virtue, and beauty.
+With this understanding of the story, we see that it is actually far more important than it was before.

-The questionable historical accuracy of the story does not take away from the marvel and might of St. George.
+The questionable historical accuracy of the story does not take away from the marvel and heroism of St. George.
 More than likely he lived as a Roman soldier under Emperor Diocletian who viciously persecuted Christians during his reign.
-During this time he was a Christian and probably came up to the Emperor and chastised him for his actions.
-This would have resulted in Saint George leaving the army, then being tortured and eventually beheaded.
-Saint George was a saint of conviction, courage, and tremendous faith as seen through both his legends and life.
+Saint George was targeted for his faith, and, being a soldier, was likely brutally tortured in order to make him deny Christ.
+Overcoming this temptation to apostasy, St. George was ultimately martyred.
+Thus, Saint George was a saint of conviction, courage, and tremendous faith as seen through both his legends and life.
+He pursed the truth, goodness, and beauty of faith in Jesus Christ, and ultimately triumphed over the devil and won the victor’s crown.

-Saint George clearly inspires us and is the patron saint of chivalry, soldiers, knights, horsemen, the Boy Scouts, skin ailments, and many other causes including various cities and countries throughout the world, most notably England.
+Saint George clearly inspired the early Church with his heroic life of virtue.
+He is the patron saint of chivalry, soldiers, knights, horsemen, the Boy Scouts, skin ailments, and many other causes including various cities and countries throughout the world, most notably England.